 While presenting a sizzle reel for the film at the studio’s annual panel, Marvel revealed the Kurt Russell will be playing Ego — a character typically represented as a living planet in Marvel Comics continuity — and that the character met Peter Quill’s mother after taking the form of a human.
 Russell’s costume for the film was on display at Marvel Studios’ booth at San Diego Comic-Con.

 The sizzle reel also featured Yondu and Rocket Raccoon (as voiced by Cooper) escaping imprisonment by the Ravagers — Yondu’s team of mercenaries, who apparently mutinied — with the help of a miniature Groot (voiced by Diesel).

-The following month, Gunn revealed more concept art for Guardians of the Galaxy, Vol. 2 depicting the team battling what appeared to be a massive, tentacled creature in space.
+A few weeks later, Gunn revealed some early concept art for Guardians of the Galaxy Vol. 2 depicting the team battling what appeared to be a massive, tentacled creature in space.

 — James Gunn (@JamesGunn) August 22, 2016